max-durnea/blog-aggregator/README.md

 # Blog Aggregator (Gator)

 A command-line RSS feed aggregator built with Go that allows you to follow, manage, and browse multiple blog feeds from a single interface.
+> **Note**: This project was built as part of a guided learning experience from [boot.dev](https://boot.dev), following their Go backend development course.
 ## 🚀 Features

 - **User Management**: Register users and manage login sessions